Trout

 Fishing our lakes can be fun!
-I keep these trips a bit shorter (3 hours is plenty) and low-cost so you can get out and have fun.
-These are a great entry into fishing if you are new, or if you simply don’t have a boat, and are perfect for if you are a family with kids.
+I keep these trips a bit shorter (3 hours is plenty) and low-cost so you can get out and enjoy it.
+These are a great entry into fishing if you are new to fishing or if you simply don’t have a boat and are perfect for if you are a family with kids.
 This is your gateway trip into a fishing addiction.

 What to Bring: